Seagate/opensea-transport/README.md

 ### Source

-Source code for opensea-common is available in this repo at [https://github.com/Seagate/opensea-common](https://github.com/Seagate/opensea-common).
+Source code for opensea-transport is available in this repo at [https://github.com/Seagate/opensea-transport](https://github.com/Seagate/opensea-transport).

 ### Building